plasoc/axiplasma/README.md

    + make clean --- Removes all built files from directory.
 + threadmetric_apps --- "make all" builds all the applications, and "make clean" removes all the built files.
 The majority of the other commands end with either \_build or \_launch.
 The former builds the application, whereas the latter uploads the binary on to the hardware with ISCP.
 The argument DEBUG\_MAKE=1 can be used after either \_build or all to generate debugging files.
 The prefixes related to the ThreadMetric benchmark applications are the following.
    + make tm\_basic\_processing\_test
    + make tm\_cooperative\_scheduling_test --- **PLEASE READ.
 In order to run this application properly, the configUSE\_PREEMPTION needs to be set to 0 before building the binary.
 The flag is located in FreeRTOSConfig.h under "mips/freertos".
-Every other applications require this flag to be set to 1.**
+Every other application requires this flag to be set to 1.**
    + make tm\_interrupt\_preemption\_processing\_test
    + make tm\_interrupt\_processing\_test
    + make tm\_memory\_allocation\_test